AartiKushwaha/BuddyCanSIR/README.md

 <a id="challenges"></a>
 ## 💡 Challenges faced
 - Had technical setup issue while authenticating users and admin.
-- Integrating simultaneous working of request and admin page and keeping track of the status of requests .
+- Integrating simultaneous working of request and admin page and keeping track of the status of requests.
-- Faced difficulty while integrating the notification facility for the user and admin.
+- Faced difficulty while integrating the sms/email notification facility for the user and admin.

 <a id="scope"></a>
 ## 🚧 Future Scope/ What's next?
 - [ ] Implementing push notification feature for users.
-- [ ] Generating multiple requests while one request is on-going.
+- [ ] Generating multiple requests per user.

 <a id="resources"></a>
 ## 📚 Resources